RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation

-Specifically, RadSplatter predicts RSS values $\{\hat{\bm{y}}_l \in \mathbb{R}^M\}$ for target locations ${P}_l \in \mathbb{R}^3$ given the BS position ${P}_{\text{BS}} \in \mathbb{R}^3$.
-This mapping is achieved using the RadSplatter attributes, collectively denoted as $\Phi_{\text{rad}}$.
-The prediction process is mathematically formalized as: To facilitate this process, RadSplatter employs a preprocessing model $G$ that extracts key environmental information from dense and noisy 3D point clouds.
-Specifically, $G$ identifies the positions of the key scatterers $\{\bm{\mu}_n^{\text{rad}}\}_{n=1}^N$, which form one of the critical RadSplatter attributes in $\bm{\Phi}_{\text{rad}}$.
-These scatterer positions are essential for modeling the effects of signal propagation.
-However, identifying relevant scatterers from raw point clouds remains a significant challenge.
-To address this, RadSplatter incorporates an optimization-based preprocessing method, referred to as the \textbf{relaxed-mean (RM) scheme}, which reparameterizes the positions of the 3D Gaussians.
-Given the raw point cloud data $\hat{{P}}_{\text{raw}} \in \mathbb{R}^{R \times 3}$, consisting of $R$ points, and the BS position ${P}_{\text{BS}} \in \mathbb{R}^3$, the RM model is formulated as:
+Specifically, RadCloudSplat predicts RSS values $\{\hat{\bm{y}}_l \in \mathbb{R}^M\}$ for target locations ${P}_l \in \mathbb{R}^3$ given the BS position ${P}_{\text{BS}} \in \mathbb{R}^3$.
+This mapping is achieved using the RadCloudSplat attributes, collectively denoted as $\Phi_{\text{rad}}$.
+The prediction process is mathematically formalized as To facilitate this process, RadCloudSplat employs a preprocessing model $\mathcal G$ that extracts key environmental information from dense and noisy 3D point clouds.
+Specifically, $\mathcal G$ identifies the positions of the key scatterers $\{\bm{\mu}_n^{\text{rad}}\}_{n=1}^N$, which form one of the critical RadCloudSplat attributes in $\bm{\Phi}_{\text{rad}}$.
+These scatterers' positions are essential for modeling the effects of signal propagation.
+However, extracting relevant scatterers from raw point cloud data is particularly challenging, given the sheer volume of data and the inherent noise in the measurements.
+To address this, RadCloudSplat incorporates an optimization-based preprocessing method, referred to as the \textbf{relaxed-mean (RM) scheme}, which reparameterizes the positions of the 3D Gaussians.
+Given the raw point cloud data $\hat{{P}}_{\text{raw}} \in \mathbb{R}^{R \times 3}$, consisting of $R$ points, and the BS position ${P}_{\text{BS}} \in \mathbb{R}^3$, the RM model is formulated as

 The RM scheme will be elaborated in Section ~\ref{sec:relax}.
-Once the scatterer positions are identified, additional RadSplatter attributes are optimized to ensure accurate RSS predictions.
+Once the scatterer positions are identified, additional RadCloudSplat attributes are optimized to ensure accurate RSS predictions.
 The complete set of attributes and the rendering process will be discussed in Section ~\ref{sec:Synthesis}.